-The current annual management charges for the Sub-funds (expressed as a percentage per annum of the Net Asset Value of each Sub-fund) are set out in Appendix I.
+The current annual management charges for the Sub-funds are set out in Appendix I.

-The fees payable to the Investment Adviser are payable by the ACD out of its own fee income.
+The fees payable to the Investment Manager are payable by the ACD out of its own fee income.

 7.2.2.
 ACD Expenses

 The ACD is also entitled to all reasonable, properly documented, out of pocket expenses incurred in the performance of its duties as set out above, including stamp duty, stamp duty reserve tax on transactions in shares and expenses incurred in effecting regulatory changes to the Company.